Iggy Arroyo: Career

 Prior to his election as Representative of the 5th District of Negros Occidental, he was a Board Member of the Philippine Producers Corporation (PHILPROCOM) in Bacolod City as well as the Planters Association of Negros Occidental.

-He was actively involved in Rotary Club of Bacolod-East and Brotherhood of Christian Businessmen and Professionals.
-As the Representative of his district, his priority is to respond to the needs of his constituents by providing them high impact infrastructure projects and places high value on the youth and children as the hope of this country in these trying times.
-He is affectionately called “Iggy” by his constituents.

 He has proposed an act to promote environmental awareness through environmental education, which was signed into law as Republic Act No. 9512 otherwise known as the National Environmental Awareness and Education Act of 2008.
-He wants to instill to the youth the value of protecting our environment which means protecting their future.
-He likewise authored the Philippine Climate Change Act of 2008, which created the Climate Change Commission.
+He authored the Philippine Climate Change Act of 2008, which created the Climate Change Commission.

 Among other significant bills, he has authored acts on increasing the salary grades of public school teachers, Seafarers Act of 2008, giving scholarship to the youth engaged in agriculture, instituting the children's welfare funds for the protection and rehabilitation of abandoned, abused and sexually exploited children, the anti-child pornography act, Magna Carta for Day Care workers, establishing drug rehabilitation in every region in the country and granting incentives and benefits to rural health workers.